-Team America Rocketry Challenge staff will be out at the launch site at Great Meadow from 9:00 AM until 4:00 PM on Friday, May 17th setting up equipment for the fly-off.
+American Rocketry Challenge staff will be out at the launch site at Great Meadow from 9:00 AM until 4:00 PM on Friday, May 19th setting up equipment for the fly-off.
 Teams may come out to look during this time, but NO TEST FLIGHTS can be supported and there are no other flying sites available.

-Rockets on the Hill:
+Rockets on the Hill 8:00 AM - 11:00 AM:

-The Aerospace Industries Association will be hosting a breakfast reception for TARC participants on Capitol Hill on Friday.
-All teams are invited to bring their rockets.
+The Aerospace Industries Association will be hosting a continental breakfast reception for ARC participants on Capitol Hill on Friday.
+Teams are invited to bring their rockets.
 If you are interested in attending, please indicate this on your RSVP form.
 Space at this reception is limited and will be allocated on a first-reply basis.
 To allow the maximum number of student participants, only one adult chaperone per team may attend.

-National Air and Space Museum Udvar-Hazy Tour:
+National Air and Space Museum Udvar-Hazy Tour 1:00 PM-2:30 PM:

-Special 90-minute guided tours of the National Air and Space Museum's Udvar-Hazy Center (near Dulles Airport) will be offered at Friday afternoon.
-Full information and RSVP information (first-reply basis, capacity is 100 people) will be sent in a separate email.
+Special 90-minute guided tours of the National Air and Space Museum's Udvar-Hazy Center (near Dulles Airport) will be offered Friday afternoon.
+Space is limited and on a first-reply basis.